mertyildiran/Plexus/README.md

 Initiated: 22 neurons

 4 neuron picked as sensory neuron
-2 neuron picked as cognitive neuron
+2 neuron picked as motor neuron

 Network has been ignited